profsmith89/ctps/_sources/chap01.md

 Success!
 We have started to create a digital agent that can read a book to us, or it could be a digital actor that could read a script to an audience.

-**Statements, objects, attributes, types, and string literals.** We've done a lot, and let's take a moment to focus on terminology and what's happening in what we've written.
+## Statements, objects, attributes, types, and string literals

+We've done a lot, and let's take a moment to focus on terminology and what's happening in what we've written.

 We have been writing *statements*, one per line, that the Python interpreter reads.
 As the interpreter reads a line, it discards anything that is a comment, and if there's something left, it performs the requested computation.